 The Ebola crisis meant that more than five million children were kept out of their classrooms in Guinea, Liberia and Sierra Leone.

-In November 2014 "Ebola Emergency: Restoring Education, Creating Safe Schools and Preventing a Long-term Crisis" was published.
+In November 2014 "Ebola Emergency: Restoring Education, Creating Safe Schools and Preventing a Long-term Crisis" was published by the Global Business Coalition and A World at School.
 It recommended the following urgent measures to get children back to school:

 - Setting up distance learning programmes

 - Using schools to trace and monitor children

 - Providing psychological and physical support to students

 Over the first few months of 2015 schools began to reopen and pupils returned to classes.